Coral grouper: Description

 Cephalopholis miniata has a body which is 2.6-3.0 times as long in standard length as it is deep.
 The dorsal profile of the head is flat to slightly convex between the eyes.
 It has a rounded, finely serrated preopercle, which has a fleshy lower edge.
 The maxilla extends beyond the rear of the eye.
 The membranes of the dorsal fin have distinct indentations between the spines.
 There are 47-56 scales in the lateral line.
 The dorsal fin has 9 spines and 14-15 soft rays while the anal fin has 3 spines and 8-9 soft rays.
 The colour of the body is orange-red to reddish brown with many small bright blue spots that cover the head, body and the dorsal, anal and caudal fins.
 They sometimes have diagonal paler bars on the flanks.
 The colour of the juveniles is orange to yellow with fewer widely separated faint blue spots.
 They attain a maximum total length of 50 cm.

 Distribution

 Cephalopholis miniata has a wide Indo-Pacific distribution from eastern coast of Africa where it occurs from the Red Sea to Durban in South Africa and east through the Indian Ocean and into the Pacific as far as the Line Islands.
 It occurs as far north as southern Japan and south to northern Australia.
-Its occurs in most islands of the Indian Ocean and the west-central Pacific but it has not been recorded from the Persian Gulf and the Gulf of Oman.
+It occurs in most islands of the Indian Ocean and the west-central Pacific but it has not been recorded from the Persian Gulf and the Gulf of Oman.
 There are also records from southwestern India and the Andaman Sea coasts of Thailand.
 In Australia it is found from the Houtman Abrolhos in Western Australia to Wigram Island, Northern Territory and the northern Great Barrier Reef to Moreton Bay in Queensland, it is also found at Middleton Reef and Elizabeth Reef in the Coral Sea and Lord Howe Island in the Tasman Sea.